Administration

 The department has identified the following broad goals in support of our mission:

-4. Present the landscape architect as a leader and integrator of information from allied disciplines, the arts, technology and the natural and social sciences.
+3. Incorporate skills and knowledge from allied disciplines, including the arts, technology, engineering and the natural and social sciences

 Through the efforts of a creative and dedicated faculty and staff, and an innovative curriculum, graduates of the department will be expected to meet the following outcomes: